 U.S. CAC CARD PROCEDURES

-FOR INTERNATIONAL PERSONNEL ONLY: The Military Personnel Office is responsible for obtaining all personal information of the staff member and his/her eligible dependents, and certify that information to U.S. authorities.
-By providing this information a representative of the MILPERS Office will prepare DD Form 1172-2 for you to establish identity in RAPIDS (biometric, photo) and receive a Foreign Identification Number (FIN).
-Multiple visits to ID Card Lab are required.
-Once you have received your FIN from the ID card lab, provide MILPERS personnel with FIN to initiate the application process in TASS.
-(If you already have a FIN, you can avoid this step and provide it to MILPERS personnel and are only required to go to the ID Card Lab once).
-You will have to login in to TASS within seven days of receiving login/password to complete/submit the application within 30 days.
-Once the application has been approved, MILPERS will provide you with a final DD Form 1172-2 for you and your dependents to receive a U.S. Department of Defense (DoD) Identification (ID) cards after you are given your HQ badge.
+FOR INTERNATIONAL PERSONNEL ONLY: The Military Personnel Office is responsible for obtaining all personal information to the staff member and his/her eligible dependents, and certify that information to U.S. authorities.
+By providing this information a representative of the Military Personnel Office will create and sign form DD-1172 for you, and your dependents to apply for U.S. Department of Defense (DoD) Identification (ID) cards after you are given your HQ badge.
 Upon arrival, international military personnel should coordinate the translation of original birth and marriage certificates into the English language with your NLR/PNLR or his/her staff.
 The DoD ID cards will grant access to local military installations/bases and facilities including the Commissary, Navy Exchange, Morale, Welfare, and Recreation (MWR) facilities and military treatment facilities for healthcare.

 - Norfolk Navy Exchange (NEX) ID Lab (is the only location newcomers can obtain initial in-processing appointments for ID Card issuance) located inside the NEX (retail store) (Building CD-13), 1560 Mall Drive, Suite 202, outside the Norfolk Naval Base;

 - Naval Base Personnel Support Detachment (PSD) Oceana, the ID Card Lab is located inside the PSD at 1161 D Avenue, Building 326, Virginia Beach, and